Camden Council (New South Wales): Mayors from 1889 to present

-Development
+Urban development

 In Camden Council area there were 2,168 residential buildings approved to be built in the financial year 2021–22.

 Being a significant part of the South-Western Sydney Growth Area, Camden Council represents a rapidly growing region which is expected to house a large portion of Sydney's population growth over the coming decade.
 To the north are residential developments including Oran Park (8,000 homes) and Gregory Hills (2,600 homes), whilst to the south are further developments of the Elderslie estate.

 A Muslim group, the Quranic Society, made a development application in the Camden area for an AUD19 million Muslim school with the capacity for 1,200 students.
 In May 2008 the Council voted unanimously to reject the application.
 After reducing its proposal to a school catering for 900 students, the Quranic Society took its case to the Land and Environment Court.
 The application was met with significant community protest; and the application rejected by the Court on the grounds that the land chosen was suited to rural uses.

+Waste management

+The Spring Farm Resource Recovery Park at Spring Farm processes household waste from the Campbelltown City Council, Camden Council, Wollondilly Shire Council and Wingecarribee Shire Council areas.
+The site includes a materials recycling facility for sorting kerbside recyclables and recovering reusable materials.
+General waste and garden organics are temporarily stored before being transferred to landfill and commercial composting facilities, respectively.